Strosser/E-mobility-Charger-App/README.md

-Mobile app using React Native manage to find beer nearest to your location, Cheer's!
+Mobile app using React Native manage to find nearest charging station for electric cars.